The Gospel of Matthew records the following intriguing words.

 asteras – plural).
 And as DeYoung notes, “multiple planets do not look like a single star” (1988, 65).

-In addition, the only “movement” of the stars perceived by people on earth as they survey the skies, is from the view of our revolving orb (Steidl 1979, 127).
-Since the earth rotates on its axis at the speed of approximately one thousand miles per hour (at the equator), the stars appear (from earth’s vantage point) to be moving at that speed as well.
+In addition, the only movement of the stars perceived by people on earth as they survey the skies is from the view of our revolving orb (Steidl 1979, 127).
+Since the earth rotates on its axis at the speed of approximately one thousand miles per hour at the equator, the stars appear from our vantage point to be moving at that speed as well.

 The Bethlehem star actually moved and stopped.
-It guided the Wise-men from the east toward the west, hundreds of miles—requiring at least several months of travel—and then from Jerusalem some six miles south to the small community of Bethlehem some six miles to the south.
+It guided the Wise-men from the east toward the west, hundreds of miles.
+This required several months of travel.
+The star then guided them from Jerusalem to the small community of Bethlehem some six miles to the south.

-Such a fanciful stretch that fails to take into consideration the fact that Matthew’s narrative is not of the same literary style as the book of Revelation (with its apocalyptic symbolism); besides, the apostle Matthew makes a strict distinction between an “angel” and a “star” in his opening narrative (1:20; 2:2ff).
+Such a fanciful stretch fails to take into consideration the fact that Matthew’s narrative is not of the same literary style as the book of Revelation with its apocalyptic symbolism.
+Besides, the apostle Matthew makes a strict distinction between an “angel” and a “star” in his opening narrative (Mt.
+1:20; 2:2ff).

-It was unique, provided especially for the guidance of the wise men, moving specifically at the bidding of God, and operating precisely in harmony with the unfolding of the sacred plan of redemption.
+It was unique event, provided especially for the guidance of the wise men.
+It moved specifically at the bidding of God, operating precisely in harmony with the unfolding of the sacred plan of redemption.

 Such an illumination would be consistent with numerous uses of supernatural “light” in the divine scheme of salvation, as such progressively developed across the centuries.

-- There was the light that graced Moses’ face when he came down from Sinai—so brilliant that the children of Israel could not look upon his countenance (see Exodus 24:17; 34:29-35; cf. 2 Corinthians 3:7ff).
+- There was the light that graced Moses’ face when he came down from Sinai—so brilliant that the children of Israel could not look upon his countenance (see Ex.
+24:17; 34:29-35; cf. 2 Cor.
+3:7ff).

-We believe it is a “dead-end road” to attempt to discover some sort of natural explanation for the star of Bethlehem.
+We believe it is a dead-end road to attempt to discover some sort of natural explanation for the Star of Bethlehem.
 This is the method modernists have pursued in approaching every miracle of the Bible.